 Black bass species are one of the most targeted species of freshwater game fish in California.
 OEHHA groups black bass species because they have similar predatory diets which suggests a comparable chemical uptake (Long and Fisher, 2000).
 They are also known to hybridize (Pierce and Van Den Avyle, 1997), largely due to species introductions for angling purposes and weak genetic barriers between members of the genus (Thongda et al., 2020).
 OEHHA has also evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
 Therefore, OEHHA extends the consumption advice for Largemouth Bass to other black bass species, including Redeye, Smallmouth, and Spotted Bass.

-Based on the mean mercury concentration of 297 ppb in Largemouth Bass, OEHHA recommends a maximum of one serving a week of black bass species from Lake Isabella for the sensitive population, and a maximum of two servings a week for the general population.
+Based on the mean mercury concentration of 636 ppb in Largemouth Bass, OEHHA recommends no consumption of black bass species from Lake Morena for the sensitive population, and a maximum of one serving a week for the general population.